 When we’re pregnant, there are a lot of restrictions placed on our daily lives: no sushi, no strenuous activity, no alcohol—and the list goes on and on.
-But, just because we have to give up certain things during our 9 months, doesn’t mean we have to give up everything.
-In fact, morning sickness and fatigue aside, all pregnant women should try to live a normal, fulfilled and happy life just as they did before the baby was created.
+But just because we have to give up certain things during our nine months doesn’t mean we have to give up everything.
+Morning sickness and fatigue aside, all pregnant women should try to live a normal, fulfilled, and happy life just as before the baby was created.

 One thing many women say they miss is travel.
-There are a ton of mixed opinions about traveling while pregnant.
-Some will say travel is fine no matter what, while others restrict travel to a certain trimester or advise against it completely.
-No matter where others stand, it’s important to have this conversation with your doctor or midwife if you do plan to travel: all pregnancies are different and what may be safe for one woman may not be for another.
+There are a ton of mixed opinions about flying while pregnant.
+Some will say travel is fine no matter what, while others restrict travel to a specific trimester or advise against it completely.
+No matter where others stand, it’s important to have this conversation with your doctor or midwife if you plan to travel: all pregnancies are different, and what may be safe for one woman may not be for another.

 No matter your usual plane style, you will probably want to keep it comfortable when traveling while pregnant.
-Loose fitting clothing is always a good idea and luckily for new mamas, maternity leggings and jeans are super cute these days!
-You may also want to consider a flowy dress if your bathroom breaks are still frequent for easy access—and don’t forget a sweater!
-Your body is going through changes, including temperature changes, so even if you’re traveling somewhere tropical, you want to make sure you have something in case you start to feel a chill.
+Loose-fitting clothing is always a good idea; luckily, for new mamas, maternity leggings and jeans are super cute these days!
+You may also want to consider a flowy maternity dress if your bathroom breaks are still frequent for easy access—and don’t forget a sweater!
+Your body is going through changes, including temperature changes, so even if you’re traveling somewhere tropical, you want to ensure you have something in case you start to feel a chill.

-Focus on your carry on bag here.
-You’ll want to make sure that you have enough snacks to keep the nausea at bay and ensure you don’t get too lightheaded.
-A refillable water bottle is great too, as the air on a plane is sure to dehydrate you and you’ll be reaching for that water more than usual.
-You may also consider bringing a pillow if you start to feel a bit of back pain and even a pair of compression socks to avoid clots and ensure steady blood flow.
-In addition to things you’ll need on the plane, also pack important items you’ll need once you arrive in your carry on.
-This includes any medications or vitamins (don’t forget those prenatals!) and any other necessities you can’t be without should your luggage be lost or delayed.
+Focus on your carry-on bag here.
+You’ll want to ensure you have enough pregnancy snacks to keep the nausea at bay and not get too lightheaded.
+A refillable water bottle is great, too, as the air on a plane is sure to dehydrate you, and you’ll be reaching for that water more than usual.2 You may also consider bringing a pillow if you start feeling back pain and even a pair of compression socks to avoid clots and ensure steady blood flow.
+In addition to things you’ll need on the plane, pack important items you’ll need once you arrive in your carry-on.
+This includes any medications or vitamins (don’t forget those prenatal vitamins!) and any other necessities you can’t be without should your luggage be lost or delayed.

 Other Things to Consider when Flying while Pregnant

 In addition to the above, you may also want to consider a refundable ticket.
-Pregnancies are unpredictable, and you don’t want to lose out on a large amount of money because you suddenly are unable to fly.
-While going through security, know that you have the option to request a pat down if you don’t feel comfortable going through the metal detectors (although, they are considered safe), and always try to remain clam.
-Traveling can be stressful enough, and adding in a pregnancy, no matter what stage you’re at, is likely to make any woman a bit uneasy.
-Practice steady breathing, bring along a great book and remember that the destination will be worth the trip!
+Pregnancies are unpredictable, and you don’t want to lose a large amount of money because you suddenly cannot fly.
+While going through security, know that you can request a pat-down if you don’t feel comfortable going through the metal detectors (although they are considered safe3), and always try to avoid stress and remain calm.
+Traveling can be stressful, and adding in pregnancy, no matter what stage you’re at, will likely make any woman uneasy.
+Practice steady breathing, bring a great book, and remember that the destination will be worth the trip!